Steve Marsh (footballer): Life and career

+Awards and honours

-Marsh was made an inaugural member of the Fremantle Football Club created Fremantle Football Hall of Legends in 1995.
-In 2005 he was elevated to Legend Status in the West Australian Football Hall of Fame.
+Marsh was made an inaugural member of the Fremantle Football Club's Fremantle Football Hall of Legends in 1995.
+He was inducted to the Hall of Fame at the South Fremantle Football Club in 2011 and elevated to Legend status in 2015.

+In 2005, he was elevated to Legend Status in the West Australian Football Hall of Fame.
 He is also a member of the Western Australian Institute of Sport Hall of Champions.

+In June 2006, he was inducted into the Australian Football Hall of Fame in the player category.

 The Steve Marsh Entrance to Subiaco Oval is named in his honour.

-In June 2006 he was inducted into the Australian Football Hall of Fame in the player category.
+Marsh Close, a street in the Fremantle suburb of O'Connor, is also named in his honour.